 - Noctigon KR1 - Do you miss the Emisar D1?
 This is a jacket pocket light can reach nearly 700m FL1 throw with certain emitter options.
-It's the only light I've ever seen offer a high-CRI Cree XP-L HI, which in this case is an incandescent-like 2850K. $50
+As with the DM11 (linear), several colored and high-CRI otpions are offered as well. $55

 - Convoy M21C FC40 - 1x21700, GT-FC40 high-CRI LED.
 I'd probably go with the "crumpled" reflector and 4000K for the nicest beam. $36

 - Emisar D18 - 3x18650, 18xSST-20 (XP-L HI by request).
 4000K recommended for 10,000 lumens of 95+ CRI light (thermally limited).
 Efficiency is not a goal with this model's FET driver, but the battery capacity will make up for it for a lot of use cases.
-Uses ToyKeeper's excellent open source Anduril firmware. $100 - again, check the US warehouse
+Uses ToyKeeper's excellent open source Anduril firmware. $109

 - Astrolux MF01 Mini - 1x26650/21700/18650, 7 Luminus SST-20s (4000K, 95 CRI available), USB-C, Anduril firmware, FET driver, aux LEDs.
 Like a bigger D4v2 with more emitters and a USB port. $65, but check for active discounts

 - Convoy L21B SFT40 - 1x21700, 1258m throw, $36.
 Remember when 1km LED throwers started at 5x that price?
 It wasn't long ago.